 She was born on 1st of January in Thomasville, NC.
-During her childhood she got privilege of having the taste of both – city and farm life.
+During her childhood, she got the privilege of having the taste of both – city and farm life.
 She was recognized as a good writer during her school days by her teachers and parents when she wrote her first couple of poems and thus started the journey of her writing for school magazines and newspapers.
-She graduated in English as a major subject from Lenoir Rhyne College in Hickory, NC.
-She did her Masters in Education from University of North Carolina.
-Immediately after completing her Masters degree she got an offer for Jones Elementary School as a full time Librarian.
+She graduated in English as a major subject from Lenoir-Rhyne College in Hickory, NC.
+She did her Masters in Education from the University of North Carolina.
+Immediately after completing her Masters degree she got an offer for Jones Elementary School as a full-time Librarian.

 Your real name and pen name?

 I write under my real name, Jane Tesh

 Please share some of the best memories of your childhood